 Fort Myers is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 74,013 people and 67 constituent neighborhoods, Fort Myers is the 39th largest community in Florida.
 Much of the housing stock in Fort Myers was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Fort Myers economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Fort Myers, where the median household income is $39,039.00.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Myers is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fort Myers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fort Myers is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fort Myers who work in sales jobs (15.50%), office and administrative support (12.23%), and management occupations (8.39%).

 Fort Myers is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The citizens of Fort Myers are slightly better educated than the national average of 21.84% for all cities and towns, with 24.86% of adults in Fort Myers having a bachelor's degree or advanced degree.